VigilantBag/vigilantbag.github.io/resume.md

 					<h2>Job Experience</h2>
 					<ul>
-						<li>Student Assistant in the IT Infrastructure Department at CSUCI</li>
+						<li>Information Systems Specialist in the IT Infrastructure Department at CSUCI</li>
 						<li>Teller at Arvest Bank, September 2021 - December 2021</li>
 						<li>CTO and Co-Founder of VBN, Inc. 2014-Present</li>
 						<li>Website designer for College of the Canyons, contractual</li>